Tests and Fees

 The DTC (Diurnal Tension Curve) is usually performed by the technicians or Dr. Buffie, and requires a quick eye pressure check every hour throughout the day or half-day (mini-DTC).
 This is a long day or half day, however, we encourage patients who have this test to take the day off and enjoy the amenities of the mall in between pressure checks.
 The pressure checks will require freezing drops each time (since freezing only lasts for about 10-15 mins) and should not take longer than a few minutes on each hour.
 A DTC is usually scheduled throughout the day (or half-day) from 8:30 to 4:30.

 The WDT (Water Drinking Test) is a stress test that is done over an hour or so.
 We ask that you refrain from drinking any liquids 2 hours prior to the test.
-At the office, we will give you 800 ml (just under a litre) of bottled water to drink in 5 minutes.
-We will take the pressure prior to drinking water and then every 15 minutes up to an hour or until the pressure starts to come down.
-If the eye pressure goes up, this indicates that your glaucoma may need more treatment.
+At the office, we will give you 800 ml (just under a litre) of bottled water to drink within 5 minutes.
+We will take the pressure before you drink water and then every 15 minutes up to an hour or until the pressure starts to come down.
+If the eye pressure increases outside normal range during this test, this indicates that your glaucoma may need more treatment.
 (If your eye pressures go up with this test, you can still drink water/ liquids as usual; just do not drink large volumes of liquids very fast).

 Autorefraction - Covered by Manitoba Health

 Disc is another word for the front end or "head" of the optic (or "eye") nerve.
 Since glaucoma causes changes in the optic nerve, taking a photo or picture of it will provide something for comparison in the future.
-The photographer will position your head in the camera (called a "fundus camera"), and take some pictures with flashes.
+The technician will position your head in the machine (we currently use our OCT machine to take disc photos).
 You do not need any dilating or freezing drops for this test (however, if your pupils are too small for the test, you may have to be dilated with drops - "Dilation of Pupils").

 A-Scan Biometry - Covered by Manitoba Health